 Click here for information about unsafe Chinese products.

 A leading cause of death among young children is choking, mostly on small balls, balloons and tiny toy parts.
 (One safety group suggests using a toilet paper tube to test for size; objects that fit through the tube are too small for younger children.)
 Entanglement in certain toys also poses a risk to small children.

-One watchdog group, the U.S. Public Interest Research Group, which conducts independent toy surveys in New York state, said in a November 2005 report that it discovered toys for sale that violated the federal ban on small parts in toys and other products that lacked required warning labels.
+One watchdog group, the U.S. Public Interest Research Group (PIRG), which conducts independent toy surveys in New York state, said in a report that it discovered toys for sale that violated the federal ban on small parts in toys and other products that lacked required warning labels.